 An Autumnal Afternoon in Durham

-Durham City is the crowning jewel of county Durham, a historic town nestled by the River Wear since roughly 200 BC, if the archeological evidence is anything to go by.
-The present city can accurately traced back to 995AD, when a group of monks from Lindisfarne chose the strategic hill as a place to found a church in which to bury the body of Saint Cuthbert.
+Durham City is the crowning jewel of County Durham, a historic town nestled by the River Wear since roughly 200 BC, if the archaeological evidence is anything to go by.
+The present city can accurately be traced back to 995AD, when a group of monks from Lindisfarne chose the strategic hill as a place to found a church in which to bury the body of Saint Cuthbert.

 Because of this, Durham can quickly be covered within an afternoon.
 Wandering is the main entertainment of the day, and it certainly is a city worth exploring.
 I began my own sunny, autumn afternoon in Durham by walking from the train station to the main part of the city across Framwellgate Bridge, from which you can get a great view of the spectacular Norman cathedral, the city’s pride and joy.